UNDERSTANDING GUM DISEASE

 Gum Recession

-Receding gums occur when the gum tissue around your teeth wears away or pulls back, exposing more of the tooth or its root.
-This can create gaps where bacteria build up, leading to infection and, if untreated, possible bone or tooth loss.
-Gum recession develops gradually, so many people don’t notice it right away.
-Common signs include tooth sensitivity, teeth that look longer, or a small notch near the gum line.
-If you notice these changes, contact our office for an evaluation, as gum recession can worsen without proper care.
+Receding gums occur when gum tissue wears away or pulls back, exposing more of the tooth or root.
+This can create gaps where bacteria build up, leading to infection and possible bone or tooth loss.
+Common signs include sensitivity, longer-looking teeth, or a notch near the gum line.
+If you notice these changes, our team can assess whether gum recession treatment, receding gums treatment, or healthy gums treatment may help.

 MAINTAINING HEALTHY GUMS